Atashnezhad/Lung_Disease_Detection_Deeplearning/README.md

 **Suggestion**

-* The balancing data using a generator is one option for dealing with imbalanced data but it is not always the best.
+* Balancing data using a generator is one option for dealing with imbalanced data but it is not always the best.
 * The weighted objective function can be used as a second option.
 * Generally, using either above options results in losing lots of feathered which results in low model accuracy.
 * The results for the two-class classification project were promising and reliable.